 I became interested in this story a few years ago after reading one short sentence in one of the many dusty books of Connecticut “stuff.”
-“Fist business computer – Norwalk.”
+“First business computer – Norwalk.”

 “Really?!”
 I thought.
 That’s incredible!
 Why isn’t this more widely known?
 This was important stuff… and I had to learn more and visit the very spot.
 So I did… In the midst of a day-long fun CTMQ-fest in Norwalk and Weston, I made the drive down to the ritzy Rowayton section of Norwalk and scoped out where it all began: It’s now perhaps the most beautiful combination library/community center in the state.

 And it holds a really, really cool history.
 I’ll learn more, of course, when I visit the Rowayton Historical Society, so for now, just enjoy learning about this fascinating story via their website.
-I’ve excerpted from two of the several articles about this historic feat.
+I’ve excerpted from two of the several articles about this historic feat from the historical society.

 Remington Rand’s First Computer –